waiphyodev/ask-vipassana/memory-bank/progress.md

 - [ ] Enhanced error handling with calming messages
 - [ ] Browser testing and compatibility enhancements
 - [ ] Accessibility improvements

+## Recently Completed Features
+- [x] Fixed critical UI issues (2025-02-28)
+  - Extended textarea height with proper padding for better text visibility
+  - Limited textarea maximum height to 200px (reduced from 400px)
+  - Repaired theme toggle functionality to explicitly override system preferences
+  - Removed all gradient effects as they weren't working properly
+  - Fixed page height to match viewport exactly with overflow-hidden
+  - Changed chat input from sticky to fixed positioning at bottom of screen
+  - Increased bottom padding of content area to prevent overlap with fixed input

 ## Planned Features
 - [ ] User preferences for UI (font size)